lbriais/batch_audio_convert/README.md

 	It actually replicates the original structure and copies all the tags (handled by taglib) to the generated audio files.

-	Currently only manages FLAC to OGG, all other files are copied untouched.
+	Currently only manages FLAC to OGG and FLAC to MP3, all other files are copied untouched.

 	-- Generic options -------------------------------------------
            	--auto              Auto mode.
 Bypasses questions to user.